LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 # Development task

-All tasks are available at https://github.com/LitiumAB/Education/ in folder _Developer education/Bookstore_
+All tasks are available at https://github.com/LitiumAB/Education/<br />in folder _Developer education/Bookstore_

 ### Complete the task: